-Altair commenced drilling on the Kena Gold-Copper Property in July, 2012 and has since completed 7,527 meters in 41 drill holes.
+Altair commenced drilling on the Kena Gold-Copper Project in July, 2012 and has since completed 7,527 meters in 41 drill holes.
 (August 20, September 10, December 10, 2012 News Releases).
 The drilling focused on the northerly, southerly and down-dip" projections of the Kena Gold Zone and the Gold Mountain Zone and an area referred to as the High Grade Corridor.
-The results of the work completed in 2012 have been positive in confirming the grade and continuity of known gold mineralization on the Kena Gold-Copper property.
-Computer modeling is currently under way to assist in directing further drilling of the property.
+The results of the work completed in 2012 have been positive in confirming the grade and continuity of known gold mineralization on the Kena Gold-Copper Project.